Why Does my WiFi Keep Disconnecting

 Fix Disconnects and Get Better Coverage — FAQs

-How do I find the best WiFi channel to avoid interference?
+How can I find the best WiFi channel and reduce interference?

 How often should I reset my network settings?

-Is 5 GHz better than 2.4 GHz Wi-Fi for avoiding disconnects?
+Is 5 GHz better than 2.4 GHz for avoiding disconnects?

 Have more questions?